Thousands without power as Storm Corrie sees fresh weather warnings issued

 Earlier on Saturday, at around 10.30am, officers from Police Scotland reported being called to Deveron Road in Aberdeen where a 60-year-old woman was killed by an uprooted tree.

-Rural Aberdeenshire is among the hardest hit areas and some customers in Angus, the Highlands, the Moray Coast and Perthshire are still waiting for supplies to be restored.
+Rural Aberdeenshire is one of the hardest hit areas and some customers in Angus, the Highlands, the Moray Coast and Perthshire are still waiting for supplies to be restored.

 Scottish and Southern Electricity Networks (SSEN) said that Malik caused “significant damage” to its network and had left more than 10,000 customers without supply as of Sunday at 11am.